-The OIG contracted with Williams, Adley & Company-DC, LLP, an independent public accounting firm, to perform a review of the CPSC's compliance with the FISMA reporting requirements for fiscal year (FY) 2021.
-The review was performed in accordance with the Council of the Inspectors General on Integrity and Efficiency Quality Standards for Inspections and Evaluations.
+The OIG contracted with Williams, Adley & Company-DC, LLP (Williams Adley), an independent public accounting firm, to perform a review of the CPSC's compliance with the FISMA reporting requirements for fiscal year (FY) 2023.
+The review was performed in accordance with the Council of the Inspectors General on Integrity and Efficiency's Quality Standards for Inspections and Evaluations.
 The review focused on the CPSC's compliance with the FISMA metrics provided by the Department of Homeland Security and the Office of Management and Budget.

 The contractor found that the CPSC was not compliant with all of FISMA's requirements.
-The CPSC's FISMA non-compliance has a direct impact on the confidentiality, integrity, and availability of the public-facing database.
-However, the CPSC is making progress in implementing many of the FISMA requirements.
-The report contains 47 recommendations to improve the CPSC's information security posture.
+The CPSC's non-compliance with FISMA has a direct impact on the confidentiality, integrity, and availability of the public-facing database.
+However, the CPSC is making progress in implementing many of the FISMA requirements and was able to close four recommendations from prior years' reports.
+This report contains 44 detailed recommendations to improve the